-Typical budget items include research supplies, equipment, data, and support for travel and housing at research sites.
+Typical budget items include research supplies, printing/mailing of surveys, equipment, data, and support for travel and housing at research sites.
 Requests for conference travel support (e.g., funds to attend academic conferences) will not be considered.
 Award funds cannot be used to support stipends, wages or salaries for applicants.
 If your budget includes the purchase of major equipment with an expected lifespan of multiple years (e.g., a wet suit, computer equipment, laboratory equipment, etc.), this equipment must be donated to your department upon completion of the Geller project and must be stated explicitly in the budget description.
 If funds for travel are requested, please explain how these funds will be used and break down the total into subcategories (e.g., amount for airfare, hotel, meals, mileage, parking, etc.).
+Note that awardees must follow all Clark University COVID-19 travel restrictions.